anielsen108/Monologues-Detailed/monologues/peer-gynt-self-exam.md

 Consult the [Vocal Energy guide](../vocal-energy/README.md) for the full spectrum and adjustment recipes.

-### Ember Rally — Propulsive surges, urgent lifts, and crowd-stirring momentum.
+### Copper Tenacity — Gritty persistence and grounded resolve.
-Use the [Ember Rally](../vocal-energy/ember-rally.md) setup for these cues:
+Use the [Copper Tenacity](../vocal-energy/copper-tenacity.md) setup for these cues:

 - `Urgent bargaining`